David E. Breen

 I am currently on the Program Committee of

-the 2010 Symposium on Geometry Processing and
+the 2023 Asia Symposium on Image Processing and

 Teaching